lyoum/lyoum/README.md

 - 👀 I’m interested in new technology stacks and how they change the rules of the game.
 - 🌱 I’m currently learning Gitlab.yml , k8s, .NET Framework
 - 💞️ I’m looking to collaborate on Clean code, Java / Spring related repos
-- 💻 I'm seeking jobs at Netherlands as developer
 - 📫 How to reach me lyming97@gmail.com

 <!---